 For what has probably taken you a few days worth of work, spread out over a month.

 Not a bad start…

-Once you have done your first few, you can streamline the sourcing, outsource the most time consuming parts that aren’t a good use of your time (like delivering leaflets or creating websites and ppc campaigns) and focus on the more important aspects like negotiating and dealing with the vendors (the property sellers).
+Once you have done your first few, you can streamline the sourcing, outsource the most time-consuming parts that aren’t a good use of your time (like delivering leaflets or creating websites and PPC campaigns) and focus on the more important aspects of negotiating and dealing with the vendors (the property sellers).

 Scale this up, cover wider areas and you can make thousands per month just on trading deals alone, without ever needing to fix a leaking tap or dealing with tenants.